 GZ6G Technologies Forms Strategic Partnership with Kansas City Royals

 LAS VEGAS, Nev., Jan.
 31, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – GZ6G Technologies Corp.
-(OTCQB: GZIC) (Green Zebra) has signed a strategic partnership with the Kansas City Royals that is effective immediately.
+GZIC (Green Zebra) has signed a strategic partnership with the Kansas City Royals that is effective immediately.

 As a proud technology partner of the Kansas City Royals, Green Zebra has obtained sponsorship rights, within the venue, across IPTV (internet protocol television) and fans' mobile devices during live games and other events.
 Using Kauffman Stadium's proprietary Wi-Fi platform, Green Zebra's interface will provide fans with quick and secure Internet access on their mobile device, along with relevant messaging, such as food and merchandise discounts and urgent updates such as stadium or security information across the venue's IPTVs.